hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Hawaii?

-A class-action lawsuit is one that makes it possible for a lot of people (plaintiffs) who have been wronged to resolve similar claims against a body or an organization (defendant).
+A class-action lawsuit allows multiple persons (plaintiffs) who have been wronged to resolve similar claims against a body or an organization (defendant).
 There are four main types of class actions;

-1. Consumer class action lawsuit; this is when a company provides the consumer with false information about the product.
-This lawsuit can also be when a consumer group believes that the company is exploitative when charging or billing fees.
+1. Consumer class action lawsuit: This is when a company provides the consumer with false information about the product.
+This lawsuit can also be filed when a consumer group believes that the company is exploitative when charging or billing fees.

-3. Employment class action lawsuit: this is where a company disobeys labor laws, and then the employees are placed under an unethical condition of service.
-For instance, unpaid overtime, disregard for safety rules caused physical injury on workers, outstanding remuneration, Etc.
+3. Employment class action lawsuit: This is where a company disobeys labor laws, and then the employees are placed under an unethical condition of service.
+For instance, unpaid overtime, disregard for safety rules caused physical injury to workers, outstanding remuneration, Etc.

-4. Product liability class lawsuit; this lawsuit includes product defect cases, for instance, a drug that causes more harm.
-This lawsuit can also be about a product that causes personal injury to the user.
+4. A product liability class lawsuit includes product defect cases, such as a drug that causes more harm.
+It can also be about a product that causes personal injury to the user.

 How do I File a Claim in a Hawaii Small Claims Court?